Fire breaks out in building near New York's Rockefeller Center

-NEW YORK (Reuters) - A large fire broke out in the basement of a Manhattan building that sits a block away from the Rockefeller Center, fire officials said on Friday.
+NEW YORK, June 6 (Reuters) - A large fire broke out in the basement of a Manhattan building that sits a block away from the Rockefeller Center, fire officials said on Friday.

 The fire was reported at around 8:45 p.m.
 (0045 GMT), said New York Fire Department spokesman Danny Glover, who added that no injuries had been reported.
 Within an hour, the blaze was upgraded to a three-alarm fire, according to the Fire Department’s Twitter account.